Support Us

 The Drinking Water State Revolving Loan Fund (DWSRF)

 The Drinking Water State Revolving Loan Fund (DWSRF) was established by the 1996 amendments to the Safe Drinking Water Act (SDWA).
-The DWSRF is a financial assistance program to help water systems and states to achieve the health protection objectives of the SDWA.
-The program is a powerful partnership between EPA and the states.
+The DWSRF is a financial assistance program to help water systems and states achieve the health protection objectives of the SDWA.
+The program is a powerful partnership between the EPA and the states.

 Water & Waste Disposal Loan & Grant Program